 Immunizations are required by Massachusetts State Law for children to attend pre-kindergarten through grade 12.
 According to state law "no student shall be admitted or be allowed to remain in school unless they satisfy these requirements."
 The school nurse is required to keep an immunization and health record for each student enrolled in the district.
 A history of a disease specific diagnosis by a primary care provider will be accepted in lieu of the immunization (i.e., chicken pox) for all vaccine preventable diseases except rubella.
 If a parent/guardian has a religious belief that is in conflict with the state law, the school nurse can provide the appropriate form for the parent/guardian to complete.
 This form is required to be completed annually.
-Please see the revised Immunization Policy recently approved by the Milton School Committee.
+Please see Policy JLCB, Immunizations of Students.